Want to grow in your love for the Lord and His word, but don’t want to take on too much?

-You plan to grow in your love for the Lord and His word, but maybe you’re just getting started and don’t want to take on too much?
-It could be that your existing Bible reading plan is getting old, or you’ve finished one plan and are ready to choose another.
-Perhaps you’re designing a growth goal and need a reading plan to help you?
+Maybe your existing Bible reading plan is getting old, or you’re looking for another.
 When it comes to Bible reading plans, there are an almost limitless series of options available.
-What follows below isn’t every plan available, but it is the ultimate guide to the better Bible reading plans out there.
+Here is the ultimate guide to the better Bible reading plans out there.

 All of the Bible reading plans below are provided in PDF format.
 I recommend that you print off the PDF and store it in your Bible, so you can refer to it as you read.
 If you’d rather read on your Tablet or phone, you might want to consider some of these plans which work in YouVersion.
 Of course, you can also use apps like Logos Bible Software to create a tailor-made plan.

 At the end of each section I’ve listed each plan in that section with a link to the PDF for quick access.

 - Through the Bible in less than 1 Year

 Introductory Reading Plans

 If you’re just starting out, you probably want to ease your way into a reading plan.
 Since you want to be successful, it will be important to keep your goal achievable, so rather than focusing on how much you want to read, I encourage you to focus on how much time you can put aside for reading and fit your reading into that time, increasing it as you become consistent.
 Try one of these plans if you want something small and achievable.

 For many, it might be better just to get to grips with a part of the Bible or even get an overview of the Bible in a year without reading everything.

 1. 60/90 Day Bible Overview